jullienl/HPE-Synergy-baremetal/readme.md

 # HPE Synergy bare metal provisioning

-Ansible project for automatic provisioning of HPE Synergy bare metal servers.
+Ansible project for automatic provisioning of HPE Synergy bare metal servers, but note that this project can also be used for rackmount servers without major modifications.

 Operating system provisioning (ESXi, RHEL and Windows server) is performed using kickstart/unattend files, automatically generated ISO files and HPE OneView server profile templates.